Beer ice cream is a thing. And you need to make it!

-This homemade chocolate ice cream is infused with pasilla chile and Bohemia beer to create a rich and creamy dessert that is perfect for summer.
+This homemade Beer ice cream recipe is something you NEED to make!
+Creamy chocolate ice cream, infused with pasilla chile and Mexican beer, creates a rich and creamy dessert that is perfect for summer.ย

-With a hint of spice and cinnamon, this yummy Mexican inspired ice cream is unexpected and totally delicious.
+Beer Ice Cream, with a hint of spice and cinnamon, is unexpected and totally delicious.

-It’s great for game day, Father’s Day, adult birthday parties or any time you need a quick and easy dessert with unique flavors.
+This Mexican-inspired ice cream recipe is a unique boozy dessert that’s great for Father’s Day, adult birthday parties or any time you need a quick and easy dessert with complex flavors.

 My family traveled to a beach in Loreto, Mexico every summer growing up.
 And Mexican beer is a quick way for me to take a daydream back there.